 First, people already have momentum to improve their health, lifestyle, or whatever it may be.
 This momentum comes from New Year’s resolutions, Lenten promises and just the all-consuming idea that a new year means a new start.
 At this time of year, people are constantly thinking of ways to become better at something.
 Your wellness program can ride this momentum and be a vehicle for people to improve their health.

 Second, the world is looking forward.
 At the beginning of Spring, many people have just shaken off the cold of winter and are excited about the better weather that comes with a new season.
-This better weather improves moral in itself, but also presents you with a lot of opportunities.
-Spring means easily promoting activity outdoors, being part of a Community Supported Agriculture program, going to farmers markets, joining Summer sports leagues, working on that beach bod, walking or biking to work and so much more.
+This better weather improves morale in itself but also presents you with a lot of opportunities.
+Spring means easily promoting activity outdoors, being part of a Community-Supported Agriculture program, going to farmers markets, joining Summer sports leagues, working on that beach bod, walking or biking to work, and so much more.

 How do you take advantage of this awesome season of wellness?